 It is interesting that the association between compulsory health insurance and life expectancy was different among high income and not high income countries.
 A positive association between compulsory health insurance and life expectancy was found among low, low-mid, upper-mid countries, which was consistent with previous literature.
 For example, several studies conducted in Vietnam, a low-mid income country as classified by the World Bank [31], have reported the positive association between health insurance coverage and health outcomes [20,34–36].
 Compulsory health insurance is generally encouraged in low and middle income countries to achieve universal coverage, purchase services, and pool risk [37,38].

-There are several possible explanations for the positive assocation between compulsory health insurance and life expectancy.
+There are several possible explanations for the positive association between compulsory health insurance and life expectancy.
 First, increasing the compulsory health insurance as percent of CHE may increase the enrollees’ accessibility to health service.
 Using the introduction of compulsory health insurance in the German Empire in 1884 as a natural experiment, Stefan and colleagues investigated the association between Bismarck’s health insurance and the mortality.
-They aruged that the Bismarck’s health insurance reduced mortality significantly, which could be largely explained by an increase in access to health service [39].
+They argued that the Bismarck’s health insurance reduced mortality significantly, which could be largely explained by an increase in access to health service [39].
 Curtis developed a cohort study of patients with cystic fibrosis, and they found that the absence of health insurance is associated with decreased life expectancy [40].

 Second, the improving health utilization brought by health insurance may partially explain the gains in life expectancy.
 Freeman argued that health insurance had significant effects on increasing health utilization, especially on the use of physician services and preventive services, and improving health outcomes, such as self-reported health status and mortality [41].
-In China, a typical up-mind income country, Pan et al. found that the beneficiaries of the Urban Resident Basic Medical Insurance had better health than the uninsured [42].
+In China, a typical upper-middle income country, Pan et al. found that the beneficiaries of the Urban Resident Basic Medical Insurance had better health than the uninsured [42].
 Using data from Vietnam, Nguyen reported that participating the voluntary health insurance was associated with the annual outpatient and inpatient visits [36].

 Most high income countries have a national health insurance system, such as Canada, Germany,